 Currently, the traffic violation fines are collected by the traffic police and are sent to headquarters which is then forwarded to the government’s treasury.
 This is a very long and cumbersome process indeed.
 With a swipe of a credit or a debit card, it will be replaced with something that is more convenient as well as efficient.
 With the honorable Prime Minister’s dream of a digital India, this is a welcome move.
 Technology and digital advancements are being implemented today in all walks of life.
 There is no reason why it should not be implemented in this domain.
 This move will help automate a lot of processes reducing paperwork which in turn will contribute to the conservation of environment.
 Also, there will be a database that will be available to the traffic authorities which will be helpful to them.

 With the data collected, the officials can easily track the history of repeat offenders and impose a heavier fine or if needed, suspend the driving license of the offender in question.
 Having such stringent system in place will go a long way in making our roads safer and impose self-discipline among the motorists.
-Also, having such computerized data will help to validate documents such as driving license and vehicle insurance
+Also, having such computerized data will help to validate documents such as driving license and

 .
 Such move is sure to curb the menace of forging such documents and enforce better security.